Four Ways Trauma Therapy Can Help You Cope With Your Past

 What is trauma therapy?

-Trauma therapy – which is perhaps more broadly known as trauma-focused therapy – is a type of therapy generally based on in-depth research that normally aims to help you understand and cope with trauma and its effects.
+Trauma therapy – which is perhaps more broadly known as trauma-informed therapy – is a type of therapy generally based on in-depth research that normally aims to help you understand trauma and its effects, cope with symptoms in a healthier way, and improve mental health.
 Trauma therapy is typically tailored to those who have experienced a traumatic event, and its core goals can include facing your trauma, changing negative associations, and minimizing your trauma symptoms.
 Trauma therapy can be especially beneficial to those living with post-traumatic stress disorder, generalized anxiety, and specific phobias.

 Trauma-focused therapy is evidence-based, which generally means that documented scientific studies have verified its effectiveness.
 Due to the delicate nature of trauma and its potential effects, many trauma therapists and counselors who implement trauma-focused therapy work exclusively with survivors of trauma.